~ How RFID can help healthcare maintain an effective working environment ~

 Guest experience is quickly becoming an increasingly important factor in the hotel world, with decisions being made on where to stay based on service and reliability.
 To aid with this, service robots are being introduced.
 But, while hoteliers are open to adopting new technologies to enhance guest experience, safety devices are often neglected.

-In October 2020, the U.S. Postal Service implemented a temporary price increase due to the heightened number of online shopping packages being delivered in the run up to the holidays.
-No surprise, as a heady combination of national pandemic restrictions and ever-expanding e-retail dreadnaughts like Amazon are setting us up for a Christmas of video calls and deliveries.
+In October 2021, for the second year running, the U.S. Postal Service implemented a temporary price increase due to the heightened number of online shopping packages being delivered in the run up to the holidays.
+No surprise, as ever-expanding e-retail dreadnaughts like Amazon are setting us up for another Christmas filled with home deliveries.
 It’s perfect timing then that the smart doorbell has skyrocketed in popularity.

 Effective decontamination and sterilization of hospital wards and bathrooms is essential in reducing the risk of cross infection.
 This is especially important during the COVID-19 pandemic, when we consider that there are just 20 critical care beds per 100,000 people in the US.
 Here, we explore the vital role robotics play in sterilization and what to consider when choosing a power supply.

 For large medical devices, battery power is mainly used as a backup in case of mains failure.
 For handheld and wearable devices however, they are the primary power supply.
 Any downtime could threaten the well-being of the patient, which makes the efficacy of the batteries just as vital as the monitors or sensors they might be powering.